Phonology: Selected Topics in Ende (active)

 This program investigates the six varieties known in the Pahoturi River language: Agob, Em, Ende, Kawam, Idi, and Täme.
 In my fieldwork, I have gathered lexical, phonological, and morphological data on Ende, Agob, Kawam, Tame, and Em.
 By working together with Dineke Schokkin, who has collected data on Idi, we are now able to explore the relationships and variation within the Pahoturi River family for the first time.

-I have been involved as a research assistant with the Voices of California project since 2014.
+I was involved as a research assistant with the Voices of California project from 2014-2017.
 This project is led by Penny Eckert and Rob Podesva at Stanford University and explores the variation of California dialects by gathering extensive sociolinguistic interviews community by community throughout California.
 For more about the project, view their website here.

 Acquistion: Turn-taking, gesture, and word-use (closed)